RTMotion/Human-Motion-Alarm/README.md

  - When you present your key it will disarm the alarm. and will re-arm after 5 seconds has passed.
  - If another key is presented that it does not know it will also sound off the alarm.

-Credit goes to deloarts for her code is the basis of my project.
+Credit goes to deloarts for her code on the RFID-RC522 is the basis of my project.

 ### Components
 - Active Peizo Buzzer